Eclipse Initiated Notifications (Webhooks)

 Example

-To send dynamic notifications to a customer depending on the customer communication preference for all credit wallet movement events.
+To send dynamic notifications to a customer depending on the customer communication preference for all wallet history events (i.e. any transaction that affects the wallet balance).

-1. Set tenant config impl.event.publishers to match wallet.movement.credit:
+1. Set tenant config impl.event.publishers to match wallet.history.create:

-1. Set tenant config events.notification.template.wallet.movement.credit to the template to use to send the notifications:
+1. Set tenant config events.notification.template.wallet.history.create to the template to use to send the notifications:

-1. Define the handlebar template in global property handlebar.template.walletMovementTemplate:
+1. Define the handlebar template in global property handlebar.template.{tenantId}.walletMovementTemplate:

 #Type: Handlebars